 Talk to your

 doctor, nurse or care team

-If your leaking is heavy and preventing you from doing your usual daily activities, speak to your family doctor, or a urology or continence nurse for guidance.
-They can help you find a local bladder and bowel service.
+If your leaking is heavy and preventing you from doing your usual daily activities, speak to your family doctor or a continence nurse specialist about getting help.

 Know where to